DadonStyle/TransferERC20/README.md

-# Simple ERC20 transaction, build with react.js
+# Simple ERC20 transaction, built with react.js and Web3
+## What you will find inside ?
+- wallet connect
+- transaction mechanim
+- ERC20 standard token contract